Rating:

 Although soybean meal contains 48% protein, this ingredient would be expected to have a lower biological value than meat.

-The fourth item is soybean oil is red flagged here only due to its rumored (yet unlikely) link to canine food allergies.
+The fourth ingredient is soybean oil, which is red flagged here only due to its rumored (yet unlikely) link to canine food allergies.

 However, since soybean oil is high in omega-6 fatty acids and contains no omega-3′s, it’s considered less nutritious than flaxseed oil or a named animal fat.

-The fifth ingredient includes carrots.
+The fifth ingredient lists carrots.
 Carrots are rich in beta-carotene, minerals and dietary fiber.

-The sixth ingredient lists tomato pomace.
-Tomato pomace is a controversial ingredient, a by-product remaining after processing tomatoes into juice, soup and ketchup.
+The sixth ingredient is tomato pomace.
+Tomato pomace is a by-product remaining after processing tomatoes into juice, soup and ketchup.
+Many praise tomato pomace for its high fiber and nutrient content, while others believe it’s often used as an inexpensive pet food filler.

 From here, the list goes on to include a number of other items.